The Jijang Fractal — Orbit

 10 — Bogwangsa: When the Buddha Fell, I Woke Up

-11 — Bogwangsa temple Korea: The Dream, the Mountain, and the Fractal of Compassion
+11 — The Dream, the Mountain, and the Fractal of Compassion

 12 — Jijang Fractal: Letter to the Sangha

-The address chapter: responsibility without performance, compassion without identity claims, and the attempt to speak from presence rather than posture.
+Responsibility without performance, compassion without identity claims, and presence without posture.

 支持写作